rob-moore/blog-posts/webpack.md

         test: /\.(woff2?|ttf|eot|svg)$/,
         loader: 'url?limit=10000',
       },
-This handles all of our fonts and svgs.
-Basically it tests to see if they're under a certain size (in this case: 10000 bytes) and will then load them inline if they are small enough or require them from another source if they are too big.
+This is our `file-loader` and `url-loader` setup.
+It tests to see if fonts and svgs are under a certain size (in this case: 10000 bytes) and will then load them from the URL and if they are small enough, otherwise it will use the `file-loader` to load the assets.

       {
         test: /bootstrap-sass\/assets\/javascript?\//,